nilvanis/ha-pronatura/README.md

 ## Sensor data

 Every waste fraction found in the schedule creates a dedicated `date` sensor whose value is the date of the next collection.
-When there are no further dates in the schedule the sensor keeps showing the previous one.
-If a fraction exists but its schedule is empty, the sensor is still created but its state remains `unknown`.\
+When there are no further dates in the schedule, the sensor shows `unknown` state.
+If a fraction exists but its schedule is empty, the sensor is still created but its state remains `unknown`.

 Attributes: